Bryant & May: Closure

-In 1971 the Northern Ireland factory, Maguire & Patterson closed down following a terrorist attack.
+In 1971 the Northern Ireland factory, Maguire & Patterson, closed down following a terrorist attack.
 The original Bow match factory was closed in 1979, when it still employed 275 people; unlike some of the other match factories little recent investment had taken place.
 The Bow factory site consisted of a number of listed buildings, which have subsequently been converted into the Bow Quarter flats complex.

-In the 1980s, factories in Gloucester and Glasgow closed too leaving Liverpool as the last match factory in the UK.
-This continued until December 1994.
-The premises survive today as 'the Matchworks' (grade 2 listed building) and the Matchbox all using the existing buildings with renovations done by Urban Splash.
+In the 1980s, factories in Gloucester and Glasgow closed, leaving Liverpool with the last B & M match factory in the UK.
+It shuttered in December 1994, and was renovated into today's "The Matchworks" (a grade 2 listed building) and the Matchbox.

-The former Australian match factory, in Melbourne, closed in the mid-1980s.
+The former Australian match factory, Bryant and May Factory, Melbourne, closed in the mid-1980s.
 This was converted into offices in 1989.

-The British match brands continue to survive as brands of Swedish Match and are made outside the UK.
-Other parts of the merged company involved in shaving products survive, and still use the trade name Wilkinson Sword in Europe, and the Schick trade name elsewhere.
-However, the shaving products are made in Germany.
+Some British match names continue to survive as brands of Swedish Match, but are made outside the UK.
+Some former shaving products survive, manufactured in Germany and sold under the trade name Wilkinson Sword in Europe, and the Schick name elsewhere.